kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 ## The 'validate' Function

-You will need to implement a `validate` function (its name depends on the configuration provided in the `strategies` attribute) that will be used by Kuzzle Backend to check if the provided credentials for the given strategy are formatted correctly.
+You will need to implement a `validate` function that will be used by Kuzzle Backend to check if the provided credentials for the given strategy are formatted correctly.
+The actual name of this function can be set in the `strategies` object using the `validate` method.

 Here is the generic signature of the `validate` function: